 The body is an intricate, connected system that starts at the feet.
-With the right inserts in your hiking boots you can promote efficient biomechanics to avoid pain and injury in your ankles, hips, knees and back.
+The right hiking insoles in your hiking boots will promote efficient biomechanics and neutral alignment to avoid pain and injury in your ankles, hips, knees and back.

 SOLE footbeds are also heat or wear moldable, so your feet get individualized support for their unique contours and shape.
 This means you can hike with confidence that your feet are getting the premium care of customized support, without the cost of a prescription orthotic.

 Wearing insoles while hiking makes for a more comfortable, confident hike.

 Once your SOLE footbeds have molded to your feet they work as a dynamic second skin, giving you the support you need while also distributing pressure evenly across your feet.
 This even distribution of pressure helps prevent hotspots and pain as you clock up the miles on longer hikes.